 Turns out, this was an amazing idea because Phillip Island is just as pretty as everyone said it would be.

 One of the perks of Phillip Island is that it’s not even a full two hours away from Melbourne.
-Because we were advised to arrive around 1:30 PM, this meant we didn’t have to wake up at the break of dawn just to enjoy a day by the sea.
-Coming from NYC where it’s at least three hours of hell to get to any sort of pleasant coastline, I could immediately see why so many locals have beach houses here in the summer.
+Lucky for us, we arrived around 1:30 PM, per everyone’s advice.
+This meant we didn’t have to wake up at the break of dawn to enjoy a day by the sea.
+We were expecting it to be like NYC!
+You know, where it’s at least three hours of hell to get to any sort of pleasant coastline.
+I could immediately see why so many locals have beach houses here in the summer.

-If you’re a tourist or it’s the off season (OR you have the awesome combination of both, such as ourselves), the biggest draw for most is the daily Penguin Parade, with the Koala Conservation Centre and Churchill Island tying for a close second.
+If you’re a tourist or it’s the off season, the biggest draw for most is the daily Penguin Parade.
+The Koala Conservation Centre and Churchill Island tying for a close second.
 As we had yet to see any koalas, I was pretty much ready to take off running as soon as we parked our Europcar, but we needed to pick up our tickets and blaaah de blah, details.
-I practiced my patience, and we made our way to the Churchill Island Heritage Farm to pick up our 3 Parks Pass for the farm, the koalas, and the evening penguin EXTRAVAGANZAAAAAA.
+I practiced my patience, and we made our way to the entrance the Churchill Island Heritage Farm.
+Here, we had to pick up our 3 Parks Pass.
+This covers the farm, the koalas, and the evening penguin EXTRAVAGANZAAAAAA.

 First Stop: Churchill Island Heritage Farm

-We were advised to arrive for the farm activities in the early afternoon, and then explore the rest of the island from there.
-We could tell right away that Churchill Island Heritage Farm was definitely more family friendly–TONS of kids running around, a petting zoo, a ride on some sort of rickshaw?
+We were advised to arrive for the farm activities in the afternoon, and explore the island from there.
+We could tell right away that Churchill Island Heritage Farm was definitely more family friendly.
+There were TONS of kids running around, a petting zoo, a ride on some sort of rickshaw?
 We were also reminded that turkeys are hideous AND introduced to really weird birds with neon beaks.
 It was all completely adorable if you have a family, but a little less enticing for two twenty somethings.
 We did a quick loop and then casually strolled to our car and drove toward the koalas.

 …What?
 No one was screaming, “DON’T WORRY KOALAS, I AM COMING FOR YOU!!!!!!”
 Definitely not me…